 Biography

-A native of Kazakhstan, Prof. Duvanova received a BA in political science from the Kazakh National State University and a MA in political science from Utah State University. and an MA in Slavic and East European Studies and PhD in political science from the Ohio State University.
+A native of Kazakhstan, Prof. Duvanova received a BA in political science from the Kazakh National State University, an MA in political science from Utah State University, and an MA in Slavic and East European Studies and PhD in political science from the Ohio State University.
 D. Duvanova held research and teaching positions at Princeton University and SUNY Buffalo and was a visiting fellow at the NYU Jordan Center and Alma University in Kazakhstan.
 Her research and teaching interests are in politics and economy of the former Soviet Union and Eastern Europe.
 Her book Building Business in Post-Communist Russia, Eastern Europe and Eurasia: Collective Goods, Selective Incentives, and Predatory States (Cambridge University Press) won the Ed A. Hewett Book Prize for outstanding publication on the political economy of Russia, Eurasia and/or Eastern Europe from the American Association for the Advancement of Slavic Studies.
 She is the author of Thieves, Opportunists, and Autocrats: Building Regulatory States in Russia and Kazakhstan (Oxford University Press) published in 2023.

 Books